-Since getting pregnant, you’ve probably learnt enough new phrases to fill a whole book.
+Since getting pregnant, you’ve probably learnt enough new phrases to fill a whole book!

-From what it feels like to what it means, here's everything you need to know about your baby's head being engaged...
+Here's everything you need to know about your baby's head being engaged...

 What happens when my baby's head is engaged?

-When your midwife talks about your baby's head engaging it means how far down your baby's head has moved into your pelvis.
+When your midwife talks about your baby's head engaging, it means how far down your baby's head has moved into your pelvis.
 In first pregnancies, engagement can happen anywhere between 34 and 38 weeks.
 When this happens you may notice your bump move down a little.

 If your baby is breech or back to back there's nothing wrong with that - they will be perfectly happy in there!
-In many cases the baby can be turned naturally with these simple steps from the NCT but your midwife may also be able to suggest some advice more tailored to you.
+In many cases, the baby can be turned naturally with these simple steps from the NCT but your midwife may also be able to suggest some advice more tailored to you.

 If the widest part of the baby’s head can get into the pelvis, there is a better chance that your new arrival will come out the other side at birth without too much difficulty.